BigCart69421/Flight-Computer-Software/README.md

 # HANKware
-Code for the MOSES flight computer
+Code for the MOSES flight computer <br>
-/nTVC_code.ino is NOT completed and is in progress.
+TVC_code.ino is NOT completed and is in progress.